lsirm12pl: An R package for latent space item response modeling: Standard LSIRM: 1PL LSIRM For Dichotomous Data

-Third, the package supplies two options for dealing with missing data with \code{missing_data} options.
-If \code{missing_data} is \code{"mcar"}, the data are assumed to follow missing completely at random mechanism (MCAR) \citep{rubin1976inference} and the parameters are estimated based only on the observed elements of the dataset being analyzed.
-If \code{missing_data} is \code{"mar"}, the data are assumed to be missing at random (MAR) and the data augmentation algorithm \citep{Tanner:1987p528} is applied to impute missing values.
-Since the option \code{"mar"} imputes missing values, the function returns the posterior samples of the imputed responses with \code{imp} and the probability of a correct response with \code{imp_estimate}.
-The imputed values are listed in the order of respondents. \code{missing_data} can be used with other options at the same time, for example \code{(spikenslab = TRUE, missing_data = "mar")}.
+With \code{missing\_data = "mcar"}, the missing data are assumed to follow MCAR and the parameters are estimated solely based on the observed elements of the dataset being analyzed.
+On the other hand, with \code{missing\_data="mar"}, the missing data are assumed to be MAR, and the data augmentation algorithm \citep{Tanner:1987p528} is applied to impute missing values.
+With \code{missing\_data="mar"}, the function returns the posterior samples of the imputed responses with \code{imp} and the probability of a correct response with \code{imp\_estimate}.
+Imputed values are listed in the order of respondents.
+Note that all missing values should be recoded via \code{missing.val}.
+The percentage of missing data in the TDRI dataset is 30\%, and missing values are replaced with 99 which is the default coding of missing data.
+The \code{missing\_data} option can be used in combination with other options such as \code{(spikenslab = TRUE, missing\_data = "mar").}